 - Pour in the white wine and stir well.
 Allow to simmer for 2 minutes.
-Pour in the broth and add the parmesan rind.
+Pour in the broth, add the parmesan rind, and transfer the sausage back to the pot.
 Bring the soup to a boil, then reduce the heat to medium-low.
 Simmer for 30 minutes, stirring occasionally.

 - Stir in the kale and the beans.
 Allow to cook for a few more minutes until the kalte has wilted and the beans are heated through.
 Taste the soup and season with salt or more crushed red pepper as needed.